jmoenig/Snap/DEVLOG.md

     * new 3D Beetle Geometry extension, thank you, Bernat!
     * custom blocks can be rearranged in the palette via their context menu, thanks, Simon Mong for pioneering this!
     * custom blocks can be grouped in the palette by adding vertical spaces in between them
-    * new "Blocks all the way" setting, if enabled all blocks in the palette are now custom blocks, except hat blocks and rings
+    * "Blocks all the way": all blocks in the palette are now custom blocks, except hat blocks and rings
     * new "changeBy(data, delta)" extension primitive
     * new LISP-like text syntax for blocks and scripts
     * copy text from variable watchers, block result bubbles and sprite speech/thought balloons to the clipboard